Dear friends,

 Along the way, we’ve gotten a decent amount of radio play in Kansas City (via KKFI 90.1 FM Community Radio and 90.9 FM The Bridge) and as far as Canada and the U.K.

 The song “Hometown” (Dave Tanner on vocals, guitars and bass; John Perrin on drums; and Erik Voeks providing backing vocals) made it to No. 18 on 90.9 The Bridge’s top songs of 2021 as voted by the listeners of that station.
 I’m grateful to Michelle B. and Chris H. for helping me get my music heard on The Bridge.
-I also thank Barry Lee, Mark Manning, Michael Byars, Robert Moore, Kimberly Pool, Graham Lavender, Colin Burrowes, The Listowel Banner, DEVA Audio, Wednestay Night Drinking Practice, 100.1 The Ranch and many more who have spun the record, promoted it, reviewed it or have encouraged it in a valuable way.
+I also thank Barry Lee, Mark Manning, Michael Byars, Robert Moore, Kimberly Pool, Graham Lavender, Colin Burrowes, The Listowel Banner, DEVA Audio, Wednestay Night Drinking Practice, 100.1 The Ranch in Canada and many more who have spun the record, promoted it, reviewed it or have encouraged it in a valuable way.

 So far, the music of Passerine Dream has been a studio-only endeavor, but I have played a handful of acoustic/solo shows featuring these songs.
 It would be nice to get a band together and play them, but that’s a topic for another day.